|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Able Seaman John Courtney (alias, John E. Walker), RAN, AA.
 A. 5

 Captain Brian C. A. Pockley, Australian Army - AA.
 A. 1

 Able Seaman John E. Walker, AN&MEF - AA.
 A. 5

 Able Seaman H. W. Street, AN&MEF - AA.
 A. 15

 Lt.
 Commander Charles B. Elwell, Royal Navy - AA, A, 11

 Memorial to AE-1

-This memorial is dedicated to the crew of Royal Australian Navy (RAN) submarine HMAS AE-1 (AE1) missing in action off Rabaul on September 14, 1914 without a out a trace. and all hands went missing.
+This memorial is dedicated to the crew of Royal Australian Navy (RAN) E-Class Submarine HMAS AE-1 (AE1) missing in action off Rabaul on September 14, 1914 without a out a trace. and all hands went missing.
 The circumstances of the loss were never determined and the submarine was found in December 2017.